odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

 Cite your sources using "easy citekeys" (provided by zotxt) or "Better BibTeX Citation Keys" (provided by Better BibTeX for Zotero).
-Then tell **pandoc** to filter your document through **pandoc-zotxt.lua** before processing citations;
+Then tell **pandoc** to filter your document through **pandoc-zotxt.lua** before processing citations.
-Zotero must be running.
+Zotero must be running, of course.
 That's all there is to it.

 BIBLIOGRAPHY FILES
 ==================

 **pandoc-zotxt.lua** can also add sources to a bibliography file, rather than the "references" metadata field.
-This speeds up subsequent runs of **pandoc-zotxt.lua** for the same document, because **pandoc-zotxt.lua** will only fetch those sources from Zotero that are not yet in that file.
+This speeds up subsequent processing of the same document, because **pandoc-zotxt.lua** will only fetch those sources from Zotero that are not yet in that file.

 Simply set the "zotero-bibliography" metadata field to a filename.
-**pandoc-zotxt.lua** will then add sources to that file.
-It will also add that file to the document's "bibliography" metadata field, so that **pandoc** picks up those sources.
+**pandoc-zotxt.lua** will then add sources to that file, instead of adding them to the "references" metadata field.
+It will also add the path of that file to the document's "bibliography" metadata field, so that **pandoc** picks up those sources.

 The biblography is stored as a JSON file, so the filename must end with ".json".
 You can safely set "zotero-bibliography" and "bibliography" at the same time.
-But you will need to make sure that citation keys are unique accross files.
+But you will need to make sure that citation keys are unique accross all bibliography files.

 **pandoc-zotxt.lua** interprets relative filenames as relative to the directory of the first input file that you pass to **pandoc** or, if you do not pass any input file, as relative to the current working directory.

-Note: **pandoc-zotxt.lua** only ever adds sources to the bibliography file.
+**pandoc-zotxt.lua** only ever adds sources to the bibliography file.
 It doesn't update or delete them.
 If you want to update the sources in your bibliography file, delete it. **pandoc-zotxt.lua** will then regenerate it from scratch.